lcombs15/Organized-Chaos/README.md

 ## About the App
 The app is generically called "Student Organizer", although, this could change.

 The purpose of the app is to help college students get organized!
+(And for a grade in CSC415!)
 * Keep track of due dates
 * Take down quick notes
 * Reminders